 Come for pretty much any specialty baking supply you could ever need; stay for the pleasant café fare, especially the fireside hot chocolate, which gets an intense smokiness from the Chinese black tea lapsang souchong.
 It feels a bit like you’re drinking a campfire—in a good way—and, of course, there are marshmallows.

 Gâté Comme des Filles

-No need to feel chilly while browsing the open-air maker market and food hall, Bow Market: The resident chocolatier has decadent drinking chocolate available all winter long.
-Gâté Comme des Filles pastry chef Alexandra Whisnant begins with luxurious Valrhona chocolate, and shakes things up with rotating flavored whipped creams, or blended-in flavors like lavender or coffee.
+No need to feel chilly while browsing the open-air maker market and food hall of Bow Market: The resident chocolatier has decadent, ultra-thick drinking chocolate available all winter long.
+Gâté Comme des Filles pastry chef Alexandra Whisnant begins with luxurious Valrhona chocolate and has been known to shake things up with rotating flavored whipped creams, as well as blended-in flavors like lavender or coffee.

 1 Bow Market Way, Unit #8, Somerville, 617-764-5872, gatecommedesfilles.fr.